SSWConsulting/SSW.Rules.Content/rules/key-principles-of-rest-api-design/rule.md

 ## Tip \#1 - Use clear naming

 Choose descriptive, intuitive names for endpoints and parameters to improve readability.
-Adhere to REST conventions, using nouns and verbs logically (e.g., `/users` for accessing user data, `/users/{id}` for specific user information).
+Adhere to REST conventions, using nouns and verbs logically (e.g., `/api/users` for accessing user data, `/api/users/{id}` for specific user information).
+Endpoints should also use plurals. i.e `/api/users` instead of `/api/user`.
+This provides a much more consistent API structure when querying both collections and single entities.

 Clear naming simplifies usage and reduces misunderstandings.